-The following licence and copyright agreement is valid for any Europlanet Science Congress 2021 abstract as well as corresponding display materials and presentations uploaded alongside the abstracts.
+The following licence and copyright agreement is valid for any Europlanet Science Congress 2022 abstract.

-By submitting an abstract or uploading display materials and presentations, the authors certify that they have read and agreed to the following terms:
+By submitting an abstract, the authors certify that they have read and agreed to the following terms:

 - The authors are authorized by their co-authors to enter into these arrangements.

-- The publication of the work described has been approved by all the author(s) and by the responsible authorities – tacitly or explicitly – of the institutes where the work has been carried out, and that neither the abstract nor the display materials or presentations infringe copyright or any other rights by third parties.
+- The publication of the work described has been approved by all the author(s) and by the responsible authorities – tacitly or explicitly – of the institutes where the work has been carried out, and that neither the abstract nor the presentation materials infringe copyright or any other rights by third parties.

 - The work does not contain content that is unlawful, abusive, or constitute a breach of contract or of confidence or of commitment given to secrecy.

 - The authors warrant that they secure the right to reproduce any material that has already been published or copyrighted elsewhere and that they identified such objects with appropriate citations and copyright statements, if applicable, in captions or even within the objects themselves (e.g. copyrights of maps).

 - They agree to the following licence and copyright agreement:

 - Authors retain the copyright of the abstract and the presentation materials.
 Regarding copyright transfers please see below.

 - Authors grant any third party the right to use the abstract and its presentation materials freely as long as its original authors and citation details are identified.